joelrieger/SmithChartPy/README.md

 # SmithChartPy
-SmithChartPy: A Smith Chart Plotting and Matching Program
+SmithChartPy: Impedance Matching and Network Visualization Software

 Numerous impedance tools exist today, but all lack in numerous details that made me ask: why not write my own?